hurshi/dio-http-cache/README.md

 2. **Use "CacheConfig" to config default params**

-   1. **encrypt / decrypt:**  These two must be used together to encrypt the disk cache data, otherwise use base64 as default.
+   1. **encrypt / decrypt:**  These two must be used together to encrypt the disk cache data.
    2. **DefaultMaxAge:**  use `Duration(day:7)` as default.
    3. **DefaultaMaxStale:** similar with DefaultMaxAge.
    4. **DatabaseName:** database name.